tomwhartung/jmws_accoutrements/doc/drupal/upgrading/upgrading-d8-8.1.7_to_8.2.2.md

 mv .csslintrc .editorconfig .eslint* .gitattributes  .htaccess ../tomhartung.com-d8.2.2
 ```

-#### 3.1.3 Reconcile any changes made to "*settings*" files
+#### 3.1.3 Migrate any changes made to the `sites/development.services.yml` file

 At this point in time this part of the process is a bit difficult to codify into specific steps.
-It boils down to seeing what, if anything, has changed in *settings* files under the "sites/" directory
+It boils down to seeing what, if anything, has changed in the sites/development.services.yml and sites/*settings* files.

-Most of these files should be kept locally only, in the gitignored directory (versioned in RCS)
+Most of these files should be kept locally only (i.e., not in git), in the gitignored directory (and versioned in RCS).

 ```
 gothh